open-contracting/kingfisher-summarize/docs/users.rst

 Grant a user read-only access to *some* tables
 ----------------------------------------------

-Connect to the database used by Kingfisher Views, using the connecting settings you :ref:`configured earlier<database-connection-settings>`.
+Connect to the database used by Kingfisher Summarize, using the connecting settings you :ref:`configured earlier<database-connection-settings>`.
 For example, run:

    .. code-block:: bash